cirosantilli/git-tutorial/index.md

         #remote/origin/b2
         #remote/origin/master

-So you only have one branch, and the other are [remote head]s.
+So you only have one branch, and the other are remote heads.

 But if you do: